Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/2 - Getting Comfortable in Kaeon FUSION/README.md

     Fiddo weighs 6 pounds.
     Fiddo is friends with Fluffy.

 _Note: Most programming languages don't allow you to make objects out of functions.
-They have an entirely seperate conventions called classes that allow you to define objects._
+They have an entirely seperate convention called classes that allow you to define objects._

 <!--